sammigachuhi/my_django/docs/17-geodjango-essentials.md

 ## Creating a database and database user

 During the Postgres installation, an operating system user named `postgres` was created to correspond to the `postgres` PostgreSQL administrative user.
 You need to use this user `postgres` to perform administrative tasks.
 Use `sudo` to pass in the username `postgres` along with the `-u` option which runs the command as a user, instead of root.
-Log into the interactive Postgres session by writing the following:
+Log into the interactive Postgres session by typing out the following:

 ```
 sudo -u postgres psql